Research has shown that parent involvement is a key indicator of student success. Involvement comes in many forms. Here are some ways to get involved:

 - Explore education-related websites for advice and tips on how to support your teen at home

-- Get to know our school board and attend workshops and events
+- Get to know our school board

 - Check our events calendar to stay up to date with the great things happening at our school